14 Walkthrough 8: Predicting student pass/fail outcomes using supervised machine learning

 You can see there is a range of activities students do.
 You may wish to explore this data in other ways, even beyond what you do for this exercise.

-Please summarize the number of clicks for each student, specific to a single course.
-This means you will need to group your data by id_student, code_module, and code_presentation, before creating a
+Summarize the number of clicks for each student, specific to a single course.
+This means you’ll need to group your data by id_student, code_module, and code_presentation, before creating a

 summary variable.